RiaAug24/RiaAug24/README.md

 ###

-<h2 align="left">My name is Riyaz Ahmed.
-I'm currently in my 3rd year of BTech Degree in Information Science at NMAM Institute of Technolgy, Nitte.</h2>
+<p align="left">My name is Riyaz Ahmed.
+I'm currently in my 3rd year of BTech Degree in Information Science at NMAM Institute of Technolgy, Nitte.</p>

 ###